stonepros/stone/README.windows.rst

                    symbols.
 If this flag is set,
                    the debug symbols will remain
                    embedded in the executables.
-ENABLE_SHARED      Dynamically link Ceph libs.
+ENABLE_SHARED      Dynamically link Stone libs.
 False
 =================  ===============================  ===============================

 The following command will build the binaries and add them to a zip archive